 These subtests are designed to evaluate a variety of applicable skills, including verbal/phonological working memory, recall and executive function of sequencing, arithmetic skill, and verbal short-term memory.
 Additionally, the test is quite easy to take, with no time constraints.
 Moreover, the lack of testing on reading and spelling ensures that only the distal markers of dyslexic literacy difficulties are tested11.

-Other Types of Neurodivergent Tests
+Other Neurodivergent Tests

 Recall that neurodivergent is a way to identify yourself and your way of thinking.
 That being said, some people with certain disorders may decide not to classify themselves as neurodivergent1.
 Others without the “typical” neurodivergent conditions, may choose to1.

-The CareClinic app has some of these screening tools built right in!
+The CareClinic App has some of these screening tools built right in!
 Under the Scales & Assessments tab, you have easy access to the GAD-7 test, as well as an Adult ADHD Self-Report scale and mood disorder questionnaire.
 These tools are key to figuring out what you may be experiencing and how you can alter your lifestyle you best accommodate how you function!

-Using CareClinic to Test your Neurodivergence
+Using the CareClinic App to Test Your Neurodivergence

 - Legault, M., Bourdon, J-N., & Poirier, P. (2021).
 From neurodiversity to neurodivergence: the role of epistemic and cognitive marginalization.
 Synthese, 199, 12843-12868. https://doi.org/10.1007/s11229-021-03356-5